SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.datumreactor/README.md

 | `minValue` | Number | The **Minimum Value** configured on this component. |
 | `maxValue` | Number | The **Maximum Value** configured on this component. |

-In addition, all [placeholders][placeholder] will be available as variables.
+In addition, all [placeholders][placeholders] will be available as variables.
 Placeholder values that are valid integer or decimal numbers will be converted to Number instances.
 All other values will be String instances.